claudiufurcoi/svelte-routing/README.md

 |  `state`   |          |     `{}`      | An object that will be pushed to the history stack when the `Link` is clicked.                                                                                                                                                                                                                                                                                                            |
 | `getProps` |          | `() => ({})`  | A function that returns an object that will be spread on the underlying anchor element's attributes.
 The first argument given to the function is an object with the properties `location`, `href`, `isPartiallyCurrent`, `isCurrent`.
 Look at the [`NavLink` component in the example project setup][example-folder-navlink] to see how you can build your own link components with this. |

+In order to have the hashtag (#) in the URL, all the routes must have the `to` property starting with the hashtag. (see underlying example)

 #### `Route`

 A component that will render its `component` property or children when its ancestor `Router` component decides it is the best match.